fwahh/diabetes_prediction/README.md

 <a id='test_docker'></a>
 ## How to execute scripts (with Docker)
-To start with, you will need to either fork this repository or copy the following folders and files into your directory: **models folder, Dockerfile, requirements.txt, predict.py, predict_test.py**,
+To start with, you will need to either fork this repository or copy the following folders and files into your directory: **models folder, Dockerfile, requirements.txt, predict.py, predict_test.py**.

+**Please ensure your Docker desktop is up and running before attempting the below**

 To build the image based off dockerfile, within the folder in which dockerfile is held, run the following: